jzacsh/vcsq/README.md

 - [ ] feature: run a dump of what VCS we find in path, as part of `--version` output, or some place of the sort.
-- [ ] address clippy::pedantic, then roll it into above ci/cd stage:
-      `cargo clippy --all -- -W clippy::pedantic`
 - [ ] cleanup all the CLI string handling (the `String::from_utf8` and
       `expect(.*utf8` references) to use `String::from_utf8_lossy`
 - [ ] feature: add ["list tracked files" concept][vcsListUsecase]